AYUSHMIT/osmolog/README.md

 C = 107.
 ```

-ranked 175/200, and featuring 75% version compliance and an estimated monthly cost of 107 euro.
+featuring 75% version compliance and an estimated monthly cost of 107 euro.
+Note that, from our experiments, the heuristic search determines solutions that are on average 9% far from the optimal, with a 40x speed-up on execution times.